cviebrock/thumbnailable/README.md

-If you are running PHP 5.3, you can still use the bundle, but you will need to define your models a bit differently: basically, copy the two trait methods from `thumbnailable.php` into your model, and skip the `use Thumbnailer` setting.  e.g.:
+If you are running PHP 5.3, you can still use the bundle, but you will need to define your models a bit differently: basically, copy the two trait methods from `thumbnailable.php` into your model, and skip the `use Thumbnailable` setting.  e.g.:

 ```php
 class User extends Eloquent